 However if you decide to stay off site there are plenty of places to Stay Near Disneyland Paris.
 The main areas to stay near Disneyland Paris are

-- Disney Self Catering Accomodation
+• Disney Self Catering Accommodation

-- Val D’Europe
+• Val D’Europe

-- Central Paris
+• Central Paris

 The two self catering Disney accommodation options are

-You can click each link above for reviews and prices.
 The differences between these and the on site hotels is that you can have self catered options however you don’t get all the added bonuses that you get on a traditional on site hotel.

 When we were staying off site at Disneyland Paris we decided to stay at Val D’Europe.
 The reason for this was largely budgetary.
 We were travelling in peak season and last minute so staying on site was super expensive.